Develoi89/Get_next_line_42/README.md

     </p>
     <h3>Compiling...⏱️</h3>
     <p>
-        To compile the function I use a Makefile, you can modify here BUFFER_SIZE argument, I added too a main and text file to testing that you can modify or substitute your own.
+        To compile the function I use a Makefile, you can modify here BUFFER_SIZE argument, I added too a main and text file to test that you can modify or substitute for your for own files.
     </p>
     <h3>Grade</h3>
     <p>